 The religious landscape of the United States has shifted dramatically in recent years, with the arrival of new Americans from every corner of the globe and every faith tradition.
 If American students are to become truly educated, engaged citizens of their multicultural democracy, they need to understand its rich religious diversity.
 Unfortunately, however, most teachers are unprepared to teach effectively about religious diversity.
 Most students learn little more than basic facts about major religious traditions — a superficial form of religious literacy that does not prepare them to participate in civic life.
 The Religious Worlds institute helps teachers move beyond this “dates and doctrines” pedagogy by engaging with everyday religious life.
 Classroom by classroom, the teachers we work with are transforming the study of religion in K-12 schools, and empowering a new generation of Americans to bridge the divides between their religious worlds.

 The Religious Worlds Institute is a project of the Interfaith Center of New York, in partnership with Union Theological Seminary, and with support from the National Endowment for the Humanities.
-The institute has met five times since 2012, and will meet again in July of 2022.
+The institute has met six times since 2012, and will meet again in July of 2024.

 This website will tell you about the summer institute, including a selection from the overwhelmingly positive participant evaluations of our previous institutes.
 The site also includes resources for teaching on religious diversity, which can enrich your students’ understanding of religion even if you’re not able to join our next institute.
 Don’t hesitate to contact us if you have any questions about the institute, or if you’d like to chat about the study of religion in K-12 schools.